 Examples of other heavy metals that cause toxic pollution are lead, cadmium and chromium.

 POPs, or persistent organic pollutants, are toxic substances formed from organic compounds.
-POPs are made in several industrial processes, like the production of PVC, paper whitened by chlorine, herbicides, insecticides and fungicides, and also in the incineration of waste.
-Examples of POPs are dioxins, furanes, chlordane, DDT, dieldrin, heptachloride, toxaphen and hexachlorbenzene.
+POPs are produced in several industrial processes, such as the production of PVC, paper whitened by chlorine, herbicides, insecticides and fungicides, as well as in the incineration of waste.
+Examples of POPs are dioxins, furanes, chlordane, DDT, dieldrin, heptachlor, toxaphene and hexachlorobenzene.

-POPs are toxic and highly harmful since, like the heavy metals, they are bioaccumulative, i.e., they are not degraded by the body and accumulate even more in each following trophic level of the food chains.
-In humans POPs can cause cancer and nervous, immune and reproductive impairments.
+POPs are toxic and highly harmful since, like the heavy metals, they are bioaccumulative, meaning that they are not broken down by the body and accumulate even more in each following trophic level of the food chain.
+In humans, POPs can cause cancer and nervous, immune and reproductive disorders.

-The upward movement of warm air is a natural method of dispersion of pollutants.
+The upward movement of warm air is a natural method of dispersing pollutants.
 The air near the ground is hotter because the sun heats the soil and the soil heats the air nearby.
 Since it is less dense, the warm air tends to move towards higher and colder strata of the atmosphere.
-Such movement helps the dispersion of pollutants.
+Such movement helps to disperse pollutants.

-Pollutant low altitude thermal inversion occurs in the winter.
-In this period of the year the sun heats the soil less and the natural upward move of warm air decreases.
-Therefore the pollutants form a low altitude layer between the cold air layer near the ground and another layer of warmer air above.
-The pollutant layer over industrial areas or big urban concentrations reduces the penetration of the sun's energy and the air bellow takes an even longer time to warm.
+A low altitude thermal inversion occurs in the winter.
+During this period of the year, the sun heats the soil less and the natural upward movement of warm air decreases.
+Therefore, the pollutants form a low layer between the cold air layer near the ground and another layer of warmer air above them.
+The pollutant layer over industrial areas or big urban concentrations reduces the penetration of the sun's energy and the air bellow takes an even longer time to warm up.

-Thermal inversion confines at low altitude a layer of pollutants that would have been dispersed by the natural upward move of warm air.
-The solid particles present in the atmosphere cause health problems, like the exacerbation of asthma and other pulmonary diseases, cough, respiratory unease and ocular discharges; later the pollution can also trigger the appearance of cardiovascular and neoplastic diseases.
+Thermal inversion confines a layer of pollutants at low altitude, which otherwise would have been dispersed by the natural upward movement of warm air.
+The solid particles present in the atmosphere cause health problems, such as the exacerbation of asthma and other pulmonary diseases, coughing, respiratory unease and eye discharges.
+Over time, pollution can also trigger the appearance of cardiovascular and neoplastic diseases.

-Ozone, O₃, is a gas of the atmosphere that filters ultraviolet radiation from the sun disallowing most of that radiation from reaching the surface of the planet.
-Ultraviolet radiation is harmful for living beings because it is a mutagen and can cause cancer (mainly skin cancer), other DNA mutations and even burns.
+Ozone, O₃, is a gas in the atmosphere that filters ultraviolet radiation from the sun, preventing most of that radiation from reaching the surface of the planet.
+Ultraviolet radiation is harmful for living organisms because it is a mutagen and can cause cancer (mainly skin cancer), other DNA mutations and even burns.

-The mains chemical compounds that destroy the ozone layer are the CFCs, chlorofluorocarbons, or freons, substances used in the past in refrigerators, airconditioners and spray cans.
+The main chemical compounds that destroy the ozone layer are CFCs, chlorofluorocarbons, or freons, substances previously used in refrigerators, air conditioners and spray cans.

-Chlorofluorocarbons react with ozone in the high atmosphere releasing molecular oxygen and therefore the amount of ozone in the atmosphere is reduced.
+Chlorofluorocarbons react with ozone in the upper atmosphere, releasing molecular oxygen and therefore reducing the amount of ozone in the atmosphere.

 Another substance that destroys the ozone layer is methyl bromide, used in agricultural insecticides.

-Nuclear pollution consists of radiations emitted from atomic nuclei, these radiations are highly injurious to living beings.
-They can be originated from the extraction of radioactive minerals, nuclear plant reactors, nuclear research centers, hospitals and medical centers that use radioisotopes, nuclear bomb explosions or accidents with transportation, handling or storage of nuclear material.
+Nuclear pollution consists of radiation emitted from atomic nuclei.
+This radiation is highly harmful to living organisms.
+It can be caused by the extraction of radioactive minerals, nuclear reactors, nuclear research centers, hospitals and medical centers that use radioisotopes, nuclear bomb explosions or accidents in the transportation, handling or storage of nuclear materials.
 Nuclear materials remain dangerous for many years, contaminating the environment with radiation that can cause cancer, immune impairment, congenital deficiencies, burns and even death.
-The damage is proportional to the intensity of the exposition to the radiation.
+The damage is proportional to the intensity of the exposure to the radiation.

-Its persistent feature and high aggression power make nuclear pollution one of the major environmental problems of our time.
+Its persistent nature and high level of damage make nuclear pollution one of the major environmental problems of our time.

 Plutonium is the highly radioactive chemical element produced from uranium by nuclear plants.
-Plutonium can be reprocessed to be used again in nuclear plants or in other destinations, like the making of nuclear bombs.
-Plutonium reprocessing nowadays, however, is done only in some countries like France, Russia and Britain.
-The countries that have nuclear plants, like Japan, Australia, etc., send their atomic waste by ship to those plutonium reprocessing centers.
-Besides the inherent risks of the storage of nuclear waste, plutonium reprocessing brings the risks of the transport of radioactive material across the oceans.
-The “nuclear ships” often travel near the coast of many countries posing danger to their populations.
+Plutonium can be reprocessed to be used again in nuclear plants or in other applications, such as nuclear bombs.
+Plutonium reprocessing is only done in some countries such as France, Russia and Britain.
+The countries that have nuclear plants, such as Japan, Australia, etc., send their atomic waste by ship to those plutonium reprocessing centers.
+In addition to the inherent risks of the storage of nuclear waste, plutonium reprocessing involves the risks of the transport of radioactive material across oceans.
+These “nuclear ships” often travel near the coast of many countries, posing s danger to their populations.

-Transgenic beings are animals, microorganisms and plants that contain recombinant DNA, i.e., genes from other plants, microorganisms or animals artificially inserted into their genetic material.
-Transgenic beings are made for scientific and economic purposes, in this last case with the intention of improving their commercial features.
-For example, bacteria that produce human insulin are transgenic beings made by biotechnology.
-The main targets of the transgenic technology are edible vegetables, like soy, corn, potato and tomato.
+Genetically-modified organisms (GMOs) are animals, microorganisms and plants that contain recombinant DNA, or rather, genes from other plants, microorganisms or animals artificially inserted into their genetic material.
+Genetically-modified organisms are made for scientific and economic purposes, in this last case with the intent of improving their commercial features.
+For example, bacteria that produce human insulin are genetically-modified organisms made by biotechnology.
+The main targets of genetic modification technology are edible vegetables, such as soy, corn, potatoes and tomatoes.

-Transgenics can be dangerous to the entire biosphere since the transfer of genes between species may have immediate and long term unpredictable consequences.
-The creation of new species by nature is a slow process, dependent on causal mutations and natural selection, a relatively safe process for the ecological equilibrium.
-It is impossible to know how the fast and artificial introduction of transgenic beings in nature affects ecosystems.
-Pathogenic agents may be involuntarily created in laboratories, spreading unknown diseases; transgenic species may uncontrollably proliferate destroying ecological interactions that have taken thousands of years to be established; the ingestion of transgenic food also has unpredictable effects.
+GMOs can be dangerous to the entire biosphere since the transfer of genes between species may have immediate and long term unpredictable consequences.
+The creation of a new species by nature is a slow process, dependent on causal mutations and natural selection, and is a relatively safe process for the ecological equilibrium.
+It is impossible to know how the fast and artificial introduction of genetically-modified organisms into nature affects ecosystems.
+Pathogenic agents may be involuntarily created in laboratories, spreading unknown diseases; genetically-modified species may uncontrollably proliferate, destroying ecological interactions that have taken thousands of years to be established; and the ingestion of genetically-modified food also has unpredictable effects.

 Biological control is a natural method to control the size of animal, microorganism or plant populations.
 Biological control is based on the knowledge of inharmonious (negative) ecological interactions between species.
-Using such knowledge a parasite, competitor or predator species is introduced in an ecosystem in order to attain reduction of the population of another species with which it has inharmonious ecological interaction.
-The biological control presents the advantage of substituting the use of pesticides and other toxic chemical products in the control of plagues and diseases.
-It however should be employed with caution under serious previous study to avoid harmful ecological disequilibrium.
+Using such knowledge, a parasite, competitor or predator species is introduced into an ecosystem in order to attain a reduction in the population of another species with which it has an inharmonious ecological interaction.
+Biological control presents the advantage of substituting the use of pesticides and other toxic chemical products in the control of plagues and diseases.
+However, it should be employed with caution and with serious prior study to avoid a harmful ecological disequilibrium.

-A kind of biological control of some species can be done by the introduction of previously sterilized males, that do not generate offspring.
+A type of biological control of some species can be carried out by the introduction of previously sterilized males that do not generate offspring.

-Bioremediation is the use of microorganisms, like bacteria, protists and fungi, to degrade noxious substances turning them into non toxic or less toxic substances.
+Bioremediation is the use of microorganisms, such as bacteria, protists and fungi, to break down harmful substances. turning them into non-toxic or less toxic substances.
 Bioremediation employs microorganisms whose metabolism uses contaminants as reagents.

 Bioremediation is used, for example, in the decontamination of environments polluted by oil spills.
-In this process bacteria that use hydrocarbons as substrate for their cellular respiration are employed.
+In this process, bacteria that use hydrocarbons as a substrate for their cellular respiration are used.

-Global warming is the increase in the temperature of the planet due to accumulation of some gases in the atmosphere, especially gases that retain the solar energy reflected by the planet surface.
-The main gas that causes the global warming is carbon dioxide, CO2, but other gases act as “warming gases” too, like methane, CH₄, and nitrous oxide, N₂O.
+Global warming is the increase in the temperature of the planet due to the accumulation of certain gases in the atmosphere, especially gases that retain the solar energy reflected by the planet's surface.
+The main gas that causes global warming is carbon dioxide, CO₂, although other gases also act as “warming gases”, such as methane, CH₄, and nitrous oxide, N₂O.
 The exaggerated increase of carbon dioxide in the atmosphere has been caused by the burning of fossil fuels (mainly oil and coal) in industrial and urban societies and by forest fires.
-(It is important to note that the natural warming provided by gases of the atmosphere is fundamental for the maintenance of the planet temperature.)
+(It is important to note that the natural warming provided by gases in the atmosphere is fundamental for the maintenance of the planet's temperature.)

-Predictions of studies sponsored by the United Nations stated that the global warming may cause life-threatening transformations to the planet in the near future.
-Countries that are the biggest emitters of carbon dioxide, like the United States and China, however, systematically ignore the warnings and continue to largely contribute to the danger.
+Predictions of studies sponsored by the United Nations state that global warming may cause life-threatening transformations to the planet in the near future.
+However, countries that are the biggest emitters of carbon dioxide, such as the United States and China, systematically ignore the warnings and continue to greatly contribute to the danger.